thejaminator/latteries_private_mono/README.md

 ```

 ### Core functionality - call LLMs in parallel
 - The caching is safe to be used in parallel.
-I use my library [slist for useful utils for lists](https://github.com/thejaminator/slist), such as running calls in parallel.
+You can use any other method like asyncio.gather.
+I use my library [slist for useful utils for lists](https://github.com/thejaminator/slist), such as running calls in parallel that gives you the correct types back for static analysis.
 - [See full example](example_scripts/example_parallel.py).
 ```python
 async def example_parallel_tqdm():